CloudNationHQ/az-cn-go-wammcp/README.md

 Deleting the database file `index.db` will cause a full rebuild the next time the tool gets called.

 Archived, private and empty repositories will be skipped by default.

+Release tracking keeps the most recent 40 versions per module; use the backfill tool when you need older tags that aren’t indexed yet.

 ## Direct Database Access